Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: Introduction

+\begin{remark} Note that the archimedean part $\pi_\infty$ of $\pi$ is not necessarily of Hodge type $(3,3)$.
+However, it is one of the main results of \cite{KretShin} that the $L$-packet of $\pi$ is stable at infinity.
+In particular, there exists a cuspidal automorphic representation $\pi^{3,3}=\pi_\infty^{3,3} \otimes \pi_f$ whose archimedean part is cohomological and of Hodge type $(3,3)$ and whose non-archimedean part is equivalent to $\pi_f$.
+In the integral appearing in the statement of Theorem \ref{IntroTheo1}, the archimedean part of the cusp form $\Psi^{[\lambda, \mu]}$ is a suitable vector in the minimal $K$-type of $\pi^{3,3}_\infty$. \end{remark}

+\begin{remark} In Proposition \ref{prop:assumptions} we give a list of cases where $\sigma$ is known to have a small theta lift $\pi=\bigotimes'_v \pi_v$ of $\sigma$ to $\PGSp_6(\A)$ which is a cuspidal automorphic representation such that $\pi_\infty$ is cohomological for $V$ as above and $\pi_p$ is the Steinberg representation for some prime number $p$, as in the previous theorem. \end{remark}

-We conclude this introduction explaining a result used as an intermediate step in the proof of Theorem \ref{TheoIntro2} which has its own interest.
+We conclude this introduction explaining a result which provides cases where Theorem \ref{TheoIntro2} can be applied and which has its own interest.
+Indeed, note that a necessary condition for the integral $\mathcal{I}_S(\Phi, \Psi^{[\lambda, \mu]} , 1)$ to be non-zero, is that $\pi$ supports a rank $2$ Fourier coefficient associated to $F$.
 By a result of Gan \cite[Theorem 3.1]{ganmultcubic}, every cuspidal automorphic representation $\sigma$ of $G_2(\A)$ supports a Fourier coefficient associated to an \'etale cubic algebra $E$.